proprietary/hugo-site/content/posts/software-stack-preferences.md

 ## Programming Languages

 This is very difficult because you only choose languages for a practical task, and often there is a more or less objectively correct choice of language.
 Additionally, many of the factors that go into choosing a language, such as library availability and talent availability, depend on [which ones everyone else likes](https://en.wikipedia.org/wiki/Keynesian_beauty_contest).
 So subjective assessments of languages are irrelevant or even counterproductive, as there is often an objective answer to the question, "Which language should I use?"
 But I'm going to do it anyway, because this is about my opinion of the *ideal* software stack.

+### "General purpose"

+**Java**

+Or any JVM language like Kotlin.
+Really, just use the JVM.
+It is a modern marvel.
+It balances speed, reliability and ease-of-use in a remarkable way.
+It is unlikely anything else will catch up to it at this point.

 ### Systems